Taipo/pareto_security/README.md

 Wordpress has been plagued in recent times by plugins that bring with them security vulnerabilities.
 Users depend on 3rd party developers to check all user inputs and to escape all outputs from their plugin code, however in many many cases this is not done correctly leading to vulnerabilities and often websites being attacked, malware code installed, and in worst cases, entire servers taken over.

-Pareto Security class acts as a central security hub checking all inputs from users against a set of rules and against a blacklist.
-Any user inputs that break these rules are prevented from completing their action.
+Pareto Security class acts as a central security hub checking all inputs from users.

+Using the principle of "Artificial Ignorance" with blacklists rather than arbitrary blacklists, Pareto Security method ignores requests it knows aren't interesting and processes the remaining requests that must then be of interest.

+Any remaining user inputs/requests are most likely attempts to break rules and are tested against a list of rules, bad requests are prevented from completing their action.

 This acts as a temporary shield during that period of time between when a vulnerability is discovered in Wordpress or 3rd party plugins, and when they are patched, and, when you update your Wordpress website.